Hanishkiran/Algorithmic-Trading-/README.md

 # Algorithmic-Trading-
 Algorithmic Trading, Quantitative Analysis and Sentiment Analysis using Python

-Python codes are learnt and adapted from online sources and modified by me
+Python codes are adapted from online sources and modified by me

 What I have included: